USEPA/WNTR/documentation/resultsobject.rst

     3600    47.94
     Name: 123, dtype: float32

-To access the pressure at time 3600 over all nodes:
+To access the pressure at time 3600 over all nodes (values displayed to 2 decimal places):

 .. doctest::